-NDF Characteristic Why these are important Current state of knowledge How to improve knowledge species is being used at a level inconsistent with its role in its ecosystem. better communication between Scientific Authorities of different countries, would allow Scientific Authorities to build up increasingly accurate pictures of the effects of international trade on population trends.
+NDF Characteristic Why these are important Current state of knowledge How to improve knowledge species is being used at a level inconsistent with its role in its ecosystem. confidence in reporting is not always clear.
+CITES Annual Report data can play an important role in monitoring, and better use of these data, along with better communication between Scientific Authorities of different countries, would allow Scientific Authorities to build up increasingly accurate pictures of the effects of international trade on population trends.
 Incentives and benefits from harvesting: Utilisation compared to other threats Species conservation incentive Habitat conservation incentive These characteristics consider the benefits brought to conservation through incentivising the people who harvest African lions.
 They can be viewed as methods to encourage sustainable and responsible use rather than just demonstrating that lion populations can sustain the current offtake rates.
 Approaches that incentivise sustainable use may lead to growing African lion populations rather than just keeping the status quo.
 These are hard indicators to measure, but many range States do monitor some related metrics (such as the % of hunting income that goes to communities).
 Countries with limited knowledge of their African lion populations will also have limited knowledge of incentives.
 To better understand the incentives derived from African lions, range States need to identify relevant information sources that link to incentive type schemes (e.g., CBNRM groups, trophy hunting operators), if these exist.
 Protection from harvest: Proportion protected from harvest Effectiveness of protection Regulation of harvest These characteristics determine whether there are populations of African lions that are protected from all forms of harvesting.
 Such populations can be a buffer for exploited lions and might become important in future as a source population if African lions decline in other areas due to over-harvesting.
-Range States should have detailed knowledge relating to the measures in place to protect populations from harvest, this could include protected areas excluded from harvest regimes.
 Range States should have detailed knowledge of which protected areas are afforded protection from hunting but may not have good knowledge of the African lion populations in these areas.
 Some may also not know how effective the protection afforded by these areas is.
-Range States without a good understanding of how many African lions are excluded from harvest through legislative and other means and / or occur in areas sheltered from hunting can improve this aspect of their NDF assessment by improving knowledge of the species distribution.
+Range States without a good understanding of how many African lions occur in areas sheltered from hunting can improve this aspect of their NDF assessment by improving knowledge of the species distribution.
 They also need to conduct effective monitoring to evaluate how effective their protection measures are.
 As described above, however, resource limitations can impair this knowledge, so external support may need to be found.